 How to Use Social Listening as a Marketing Strategy

-This is something that tech brands of today really believe in: using social media listening as a marketing strategy.
+This is something that tech brands of today really believe in: using social media listening as a Christmas marketing campaign ideas for marketing strategy.
 Brands like OnePlus and Redmi do it quite often.
 Other brands are catching up fast as well.

 They present their brand philosophy as being one that believes in listening to people and what they truly want from them and then delivering the same.

-This is why they end up building a very loyal and active fan base.
-You too can display this idea in your social media marketing campaigns through clever and creative videos.
+This is why they build a loyal and active fan base.
+You, too, can display this idea in your social media marketing campaigns through clever and creative videos.

-But do keep in mind that you will have to live up to those standards that you set for yourself in the eyes of your audience.
+But do keep in mind that you will have to live up to the standards you set for yourself in the eyes of your audience.
 If you fail to meet those expectations, then your actions can backfire and make people not want to trust you again.

 So make sure to be careful with your words.